 Above: The table settings are simple and informal.
 The bar stools date to the 1920s and were sourced from a Copenhagen restaurant.
-The angled wall lights are vintage Triplex lamps by Johan Petter Johnsson.
+The angled wall lights are vintage Triplex lamps by Johan Petter Johansson.

-Above: At one end of the Slip, a red leather sofa, made for the dining room of a food supply company, stands against a white corrugated metal wall.
+Above: At one end of the Slip, a red leather sofa made for the dining room of a food supply company stands against a white corrugated metal wall.
 Vintage Thonet bentwood chairs are matched with Roll Tables by Tom Dixon that have cast-iron bases with wheels.
 The hanging industrial pendant lamps are from the 1950s.

 Above: The wooden stairs have a cube-like pattern and a steel railing designed by Fahlander.
 Photograph via Oaxen.

-Above: Oaxen Krog, the more formal dining room, seats 35 and serves six- and ten-course menus paired with wines from small European ecological vineyards.
+Above: Oaxen Krog, the more formal dining room, seats 35 and serves six- and 10-course menus paired with wines from small European ecological vineyards.
 All ingredients are sourced in Scandinavia and during the summer season, the kitchen staff picks wild herbs and plants on Djurgården island.

 Above: The dining room walls and ceiling are covered in slatted oak panels.
 The built-in sofa is made of oak and leather.
-Local shipyard carpenters fabricated the custom tables, which are paired with 1950s chair design that's still in production by Swedish furniture maker Wigells.
+Local shipyard carpenters fabricated the custom tables, which are paired with a 1950s chair design that's still in production by Swedish furniture maker Wigells.
 Socket lamps hang from fabric cords over the tables.